TrueBlocks/trueblocks-docs/content/docs/_index.md

 - _Format-agnostic._ Receive data in JSON, CSV, plain text, etc.

 TrueBlocks performs so well because the design is 100% data first.
-We are lifelong hackers, and we agree with [Linus Torvaalds when he said](https://lwn.net/Articles/193245/):
+We are lifelong hackers, and we agree with [Linus Torvalds when he said](https://lwn.net/Articles/193245/):

 > In fact, I'm a huge proponent of designing your code around the data, rather than the other way around